ethereum/ethereum-org-website/public/content/developers/docs/nodes-and-clients/index.md

 A "node" is any instance of Ethereum client software that is connected to other computers also running Ethereum software, forming a network.
 A client is an implementation of Ethereum that verifies data against the protocol rules and keeps the network secure.
 A node has to run two clients: a consensus client and an execution client.

 - The execution client (also known as the Execution Engine, EL client or formerly the Eth1 client) listens to new transactions broadcasted in the network, executes them in EVM, and holds the latest state and database of all current Ethereum data.
-- The consensus client (also known as the Beacon Node, CL client or formerly the Eth2 client) implements the Proof of Stake (PoS) consensus algorithm, which enables the network to achieve agreement based on validated data from the execution client.
+- The consensus client (also known as the Beacon Node, CL client or formerly the Eth2 client) implements the proof-of-stake consensus algorithm, which enables the network to achieve agreement based on validated data from the execution client.
 There is also a third piece of software, known as a 'validator' that can be added to the consensus client, allowing a node to participate in securing the network.

 These clients work together to keep track of the head of the Ethereum chain and allow users to interact with the Ethereum network.
 The modular design with multiple pieces of software working together is called [encapsulated complexity](https://vitalik.eth.limo/general/2022/02/28/complexity.html).
 This approach made it easier to execute [The Merge](/roadmap/merge) seamlessly, makes client software easier to maintain and develop, and enables the reuse of individual clients, for example, in the [layer 2 ecosystem](/layer-2/).